 a packaged library ( a zip file) containing all the required elements in order to use a language either inside either IntelliJ IDEA or MPS.

-an editor that allows the user to edit the AST representation of code directly, while mimicking the behavior of a text editor to some extent.
+an editor that allows the user to edit the AST representation of code directly, while mimicing the behavior of a text editor to some extent.
 The user sees text on the screen and edits it, however, in reality the text is only an illusion (projection) of an AST.

 The top-level organization element of an MPS project that typically groups several models together.
 It can have three basic types: Solution, Language and DevKit and may depend on other modules and models.